qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 # GKE Demo for QSEoK

-GKE Demo for QSEoK is an opinionated Qlik Sense on Kubernetes (QSEoK) Kubernetes manifest for Google Kubernete Engine (GKE).
+GKE Demo for QSEoK is an opinionated Qlik Sense on Kubernetes (QSEoK) Kubernetes manifest for Google Kubernetes Engine (GKE).

-It provides the components and minimal configuration for QSEoK to come up in a readily working state on Google Cloud Platform (GCP) through the use of the qliksense operator.
+It provides the components and minimal configuration for QSEoK to come up in a readily working state on Google Cloud Platform (GCP) through the use of the Qlik Sense operator.

 It uses [Keycloak](https://www.keycloak.org/) as an IDP, [Google Filestore](https://cloud.google.com/filestore) as file storage, Let's Encrypt [cert-manager](https://cert-manager.io/docs/) for qliksense certificates and [Google SSL Certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) for keycloak (as it is using GCE load balancer for ingress).
 A Kubernetes-embedded [MongoDB](https://www.mongodb.com/kubernetes) engine is being for document storage.